NNDB

 Nationality: China

-Executive summary: Martial arts star does his own stunts
+Executive summary: Martial arts star, did his own stunts

-Jackie Chan is a martial arts film star, often billed as an action star who always does his own stunts.
-In the past, Chan performed most of the non-routine stunts in his films, and he still plans, tests, choreographs, and performs the elaborate, jaw-dropping "wow" fights and jumps that make his films visually spectacular.
-But Chan is in his 50s now and one cannot expect him to continue climbing clock towers, kickfighting atop speeding trains, or shimmying up light poles: in his recent films, he relies more on his comic acting abilities, stunt men, and cinematic special effects.
+Jackie Chan is a martial arts film star, often billed as an action star who did his own stunts.
+For most of his career, Chan performed most of the non-routine stunts in his films, and planned, tested, choreographed, and performed the elaborate, jaw-dropping "wow" fights and jumps that made his films visually spectacular.
+But nobody outruns time, and in 2012, when Chan was 58 years old, he announced that he would not continue climbing clock towers, kickfighting atop speeding trains, or shimmying up light poles, and that his future action movies would see stuntmen doing more of the stunts.

 Chan's parents were staff workers at the French embassy in Hong Kong; his father was a cook, his mother a maid.
 He was mostly raised at a boarding school, where academics and performing were both stressed, along with rigorous physical training.
 With young Chan's athletic and dramatic skills, he was a minor child actor in Hong Kong movies in the 1960s, and he worked as a stuntman and extra on Bruce Lee's 1973 kung fu classic Enter the Dragon.
 Throughout the 70s, Chan worked as an actor and stuntman on innumerable Hong Kong films.
 He had been in at least 50 films before his star-making role in 1978's Drunken Master, with comedy that comes through even in subtitles, and fight scenes that are astonishing.